A selection of projects showing how Bound approaches meaning, content, and outcomes across disciplines and contexts

 Pedestrian Love [HUGS]

 A participatory public project rooted in everyday observation and chance encounters.
 By offering simple gestures rather than statements, the work creates space for connection without explanation.
-The restraint here was intentional, and now international, allowing meaning to emerge through presence rather than declaration.
+The restraint here was intentional, and now international, allowing meaning to emerge through presence and placement rather than declaration.

 ONPointe

 A missing middle housing project exploring how communal and individual space is shaped by attention, craft, and articulation over time.
 Decisions around structure, use, and experience prioritize ease and trust over speed and scale.
-The development reflects a belief that places grow stronger when they are named carefully rather than by convention.
+The development reflects a belief that places grow stronger when they are built carefully rather than by convention. >> onp-durham.com

 Heritage, Not Hate?